Lord Jamar

-Lorenzo Dechalus (born September 17, 1968), known professionally as Lord Jamar is an American rapper, DJ, record producer, actor and podcaster.
-He is a founding member of the hip hop group Brand Nubian, which was formed in 1989.
+Lorenzo Dechalus (born September 17, 1968), known professionally as Lord Jamar, is an American rapper, DJ, record producer, actor and podcaster.
+He is a founding member of the hip-hop group Brand Nubian, which was formed in 1989.
 In 1996, he discovered Dead Prez and got them signed to Loud Records.

 Early life

 Jamar was born in The Bronx, New York City, but was raised in New Rochelle, New York.
 Jamar has Afro-Guyanese heritage on his father's side, and he is the eldest of three brothers.
 He was introduced to hip hop music in the 1970s through a friend who lived in his neighborhood, and he would listen to tapes of The Cold Crush Brothers, Grandmaster Flash and the Furious Five and The Sugarhill Gang.
 DJ Daryll C of Crash Crew used to take Jamar to hip hop shows in New York City.
-Jamar sold crack cocaine during his teen years, but stopped after people he knew received sealed indictments.
+Jamar both sold and used crack cocaine during his teen years, but stopped after people he knew received sealed indictments.
 He dropped out of high school after failing ninth grade, and worked a few short-term jobs prior to signing a record deal.

 Career

-Brand Nubian's debut studio album, One for All, was released in 1990 and is regarded as one of the greatest hip hop albums released during that time.
+Brand Nubian's debut studio album, One for All, was released in 1990 and is regarded by The Source as one of the all-time greatest hip hop albums.

-Brand Nubian's third studio album, Everything is Everything was released in 1994.
+Brand Nubian's third studio album, Everything Is Everything was released in 1994.
 In 1996, he discovered Dead Prez and got them signed to Loud Records.
 As an actor, Jamar is best known for his role of Supreme Allah on the TV series Oz.
 He has appeared on Law & Order: Special Victims Unit, Third Watch, and The Sopranos.
 He has also worked as a producer for artists such as Dead Prez, Buckshot, Shaka Amazulu the 7th and Tom Browne.
+His group went on to release their fourth album Foundation in 1998, with Grand Puba and DJ Alamo making their return to appear on the album.

 He released his debut solo album The 5% Album (an album dedicated to the Nation of Gods and Earths) on June 27, 2006.
 Like his onscreen character on Oz, Jamar is a member of the Nation of Gods and Earths.

 Jamar currently co-hosts a podcast, Yanadameen Godcast, with fellow rapper Rah Digga.
-He has criticized Black Lives Matter, saying, "It's not our movement," and that, in regard to the George Floyd protests, "most people looting are white; some riots are staged by paid agitators."

-Controversy
+Personal life

+In October 2000, Lord Jamar was arrested for slapping his wife, Dana Whitfield.
+The police found an unlicensed gun and two bullet proof vests in their home.
+He was later charged with assault and weapons possession.

+Views

+Disagreement With Kanye West

-Jamar garnered controversy after releasing a diss track directed at Kanye West on February 4, 2013 titled "Lift Up Your Skirt," and stated that "gay has no place in hip-hop", which led to him being characterized by some in the media as homophobic.
-Jamar denied the homophobia accusations by tweeting that he "went to a gay wedding of a good friend not long ago".
+Jamar released a diss track directed at Kanye West on February 4, 2013, titled "Lift Up Your Skirt", and stated that "gay has no place in hip-hop"; the song's homophobic lyrics attracted attention.